vmware-tanzu/velero/site/content/docs/v1.12/file-system-backup.md

 It also provides a plugin model that enables anyone to implement additional object and block storage backends, outside the main Velero repository.

+If your storage supports CSI (Container Storage Interface) snapshots, Velero also allows you to take snapshots through CSI and then optionally move the snapshot data to a different storage location.

 Velero's File System Backup is an addition to the aforementioned snapshot approaches.
 Its pros and cons are listed below:
 Pros:
 - It is capable of backing up and restoring almost any type of Kubernetes volume.
 Therefore, if you need a volume snapshot